GROWING FOOD OUTDOORS

 WHAT GROWS OUTDOORS?

 I’ve begun to focus on growing what grows well, with limited growing of the things that are marginal.
 Things that really don’t do well outdoors are grown in the greenhouse during summer months.
 For more detailed information about all the vegetables and fruits I’ve grown or experimented with, please see WHAT WE GROW AT 9,000′.

 What grows best: all brassicas such as cabbage, broccoli, kale, kohlrabi, rutabagas; all leafy greens such as lettuce, spinach and mustards; root vegetables including potatoes, carrots, beets, turnips.
 Zucchini grows well, and asparagus.

 What grows marginally?
 These are things that pretty well but require extra protection, or things that do grow but not real well.
 Winter squash and bush beans grow ok, but require extra warmth and protection on the cold nights.
+Some years the warm season just isn’t long enough for them to mature, but I never know ahead of time how long the season will be.
 They are generally covered every night with the plastic sheeting.

 Garlic grows pretty well, as do leeks.
-Bulb onions do grow, but do not bulb out well or reach a large size.
-I do grow some each year, but not near as many as I’d like, and I’m always trying new methods to increase production.
+Bulb onions do grow, but do not bulb out well or reach a large size unless they have a good start by planting dormant plants early in the spring.
+They do not do as well by starting from seed.

 What doesn’t grow outdoors?
 Corn.
-Tomatoes & peppers grow, but require a LOT of protection from the cold, and harvests are slim and late.
+Tomatoes & peppers grow, but require a LOT of protection from the cold, harvests are slim and late, and they won’t do well in a particularly cold or short summer season.

 What about timing?
 I’ve found that just about everything takes longer than expected, based on the maturity dates listed on the seed packets.
 Some of the brassicas and greens grow close to the expected timing, but almost everything takes much longer, I believe because of the cold nights.